carpentries/instructor-training/episodes/14-checkout.md

 ## Instructor Checkout

-After completing the Instructor Training workshop, there are three final steps to complete before qualifying as an Instructor.
+After completing the Instructor Training workshop, there are [three final steps to complete](https://carpentries.github.io/instructor-training/checkout/index.html) before qualifying as an Instructor.
 Briefly, the three steps are:

-1. Make (and [send us a link](mailto:instructor.training@carpentries.org) to) a small contribution to a lesson or glossary.
+1. Make a small contribution to a lesson or glossary.
 2. Take part in an online community discussion session.
 3. Take part in an online teaching demonstration session.